Hagerman, Idaho

 Hagerman is a city in Gooding County, Idaho, United States.
 The population was 968 at the 2020 census, up from 872 in 2010.
-The area is noted for its fossil beds and the Thousand Springs of the Eastern Snake Plain Aquifer.
+The area is noted for its fossil beds and the Thousand Springs of the Eastern Snake River Plain Aquifer.
 Hagerman is home to a national fish hatchery, a university research station, and extensive aquaculture, assisted by an abundance of geothermal water for temperature regulation.

 Fossil beds

 Hagerman is the home of the Hagerman Fossil Beds National Monument of the U. S. National Park Service.
 No other fossil beds preserve such varied land and aquatic species from the Pliocene.
 More than 180 animal species of both vertebrates and invertebrates and 35 plant species have been found in hundreds of individual fossil sites.
 Eight species are found nowhere else, and 43 were found here first.
 The Hagerman horse, Equus simplicidens, exemplifies the quality of the fossils.
 The Hagerman Horse Quarry fossil beds have produced 20 complete skeletons and a number of partial skeletons of this zebra-like ancestor of today's horse.